dwight-foster/BerkshireGPT/README.md

 ### Updates
 - Added mlx support for gradio engine.
 Still has some bugs though but it works.
+- MLX llama index rag code is from [this](https://github.com/dwight-foster/mlx-llama-index-llm) repository.

 ```python
 import torch